- Type help command (e.g., help regress); then Enter. If you don’t know the command name, type lookup topic (e.g., lookup regression).

 Creating and opening data files

-- To create a new data file: Click on the “Data Editor” toolbar button (or Data menu –> Data Editor –> Data Editor (Edit)).
+- To create a new data file: Click on the “Data Editor” toolbar button.

-- To get into an existing data file: Click on the “Open” toolbar button (or File menu –> Open) and select the file.
+- To get into an existing data file: Double-click on the file.
+Or in Stata: click on the “Open” toolbar button (or File menu –> Open) and select the file.

 Saving a data file